JasperVercammen/react-native-animation-demo/README.md

 This app is not build for UX/UI lovers, it's made to show the animation principles.
 If it hurts your eyes, please don't blame me.

+## Steps
+You can follow this demo in multiple steps.
+Checkout the different steps to build up the complete application.
+- Branches demo1 -> demo7
+- complete application in master

 ## Getting started
 To get started, check out this repo, run `yarn` or `npm install`.
 When installing the dependencies is done, you can run `yarn start` and expo will take care of the rest.